fau-fablab/FabLabKasse/README.md

 # Testing features without real hardware

-(assuming the example config settings)

-- receipt printing: run `./tools/dummy-printserver` to roughly see how a receipt printer's output would look [please note that receipt printing is not yet implemented on all shopping backends]
+- receipt printing: run `./tools/dummy-printserver` to roughly see how a receipt printer's output would look.
+Please note that receipt printing is not yet implemented on all shopping backends, also not in the example config.

 # Debugging